m-miftakhul-ulum/m-miftakhul-ulum/README.md

 A Bachelor of Informatics Engineering graduate with a strong interest and experience in web development and cloud computing.
 Possesses in-depth knowledge of web and backend development using PHP, Laravel, MySQL, Bootstrap, Tailwind and Python, flask.
 Skilled in implementing cloud architectures, including serverless and on-demand solutions, as well as resource monitoring in GCP and AWS.
-Currently working as a freelance web developer and web scraping, documenting activities and projects on my blog, miftakhul.com.
+Currently working as a freelance web developer and web scraping, documenting activities and projects on my blog, <a href="https://miftakhul.com">miftakhul.com</a>.
 Seeking opportunities to contribute to professional, quality-focused engineering environments.

 ---